Introducing turtle graphics

 The Push()

-instruction tells the turtle to remember the current position and rotation on a stack.
+instruction tells the turtle to remember the current position and rotation on a stack and continue.
 Pop()

-gets that information from the stack and then teleports the turtle back to that position - forgetting where it was and where it was heading.
-This way, the same task is easily repeated.
+gets information from the stack and then teleports the turtle to that position and orientation - forgetting where it was and where it was heading.
+This way, the same task - turn-forward-pencolor-pendown-circle - is easily repeated in different directions.

 Adding new commands